Skip to main content

 Using State Sync

-Statesync is a feature that allows a new node to bootstrap directly from a snapshot instead of replaying all the blocks from the genesis.
-Statesync greatly reduces the time needed to sync a new node to a network; however, the node will have a truncated history starting from the height of the snapshot.
+State sync is a feature that allows a new node to bootstrap directly from a state snapshot instead of replaying all the blocks from genesis.
+State sync greatly reduces the time needed to sync a new node to a network; however, the node will have a truncated transaction history starting from the height of the snapshot.

-Snapshots can be enabled on the Kwil nodes by providing the following configuration in the config.toml file.
+Kwil nodes may be configured to create and share snapshots with the following configuration in the config.toml file.
 Refer to the snapshot configuration for more details.

 [app.snapshots]